PeterWangIntel/crosswalk-website/Crosswalk-5-release-notes.md

 * Android 4.4+ now uses [Immersive Mode](https://developer.android.com/about/versions/kitkat.html#44-immersive) when in fullscreen
 * Integration with system notifications
 * Initial support for declaring a [launch screen](https://crosswalk-project.org/#wiki/Launch-Screen) in the manifest file
+* New downloadable archive containing all the tools needed to package Cordova applications with Crosswalk (see the [documentation](https://crosswalk-project.org/#wiki/crosswalk-cordova-android))

 ##Notable Bugs Fixed